 When I came in from bowling last night, many messages awaited me asking me for my views on the news that Devin Brown had joined the Bulls.
 You know how sometimes you get an irrational like for a fringe NBA player, a staunch loyalty that reaches far in excess of that player’s talent level, and you yearn for them to join your team if only for them to play badly so that you can break that bond?
 That guy is Devin Brown for me, and such a kinship made my name synonymous with that of Devin Brown to at least one person.
 This can only end well.
 Or rather; well, this can only end.
 Good times.

-Of course, acquiring Brown means nothing more than acquiring a minimum salary backup.
-I don't think anyone is deluded into thinking otherwise, even those of us with inexplicable love for Downtown Devin Brown.
-His three point shooting this season is an anomaly until further notice, and he's still the same player he's always been; a mediocre one.
-But Brown doesn't have to be a good shooter or a good player to be a worthwhile player for the Bulls.
+Of course, acquiring Brown means nothing more than acquiring a minimum-salary backup.
+I don’t think anyone is deluded into thinking otherwise, even those of us with inexplicable love for Downtown Devin Brown.
+His three-point shooting this season is an anomaly until further notice, and he’s still the same player he’s always been; a replacement-level one.
+But Brown doesn’t have to be a good shooter or a good player to be a worthwhile player for the Bulls.
 He just has to be competent.
 Competent will do.
 Competent is fine.
-Competent is better than Lindsey Hunter.
+Competent is better than what they had before.